 As these pictures show, there were no major changes to Eau Rouge in the Sixties, save for the addition of advertising banners to the bridge.
 Safety precautions at the corner remained minimal at best, with an unforgiving stone wall lining the outside of the bend all the way from the bottom of the hill to Raidillon (the final left-hander at the crest of the hill).
 But that was the least of Jim Clark’s worries during practice in 1966: "I was taking the hill from Eau Rouge at 130mph and taking my line through the bend when I came across this [road] car moving at a quarter of my speed.
 It was all I could do to stay out of the trees..."

 After eight successive races at the universally unpopular Zolder circuit, the drivers were delighted when the Belgian Grand Prix returned to Spa for a one-off race in 1983 (ahead of a permanent return in 1985).
 The good news was that Eau Rouge remained as great a challenge as ever, with the only modifications being marginally increased run-off, better Armco barriers, the addition of tyre walls at the bottom of the hill and new entry and exit kerbing on the track edges.
-Tragically, rising F1 star Stefan Bellof would lose his life at the corner during a sportscar race in 1985, but as the decade went on, so the safety precautions improved, with tyre barriers extended and run-off areas improved.
+Tragically, rising F1 star Stefan Bellof would lose his life at the corner during a sportscar race in 1985, but as the decade went on, so the safety precautions improved, with tyre barriers extended and run-off areas upgraded.
 From a visual point of view, the low-slung cars of the era made the legendary section practically pyrotechnic, with cars spewing out sparks as they hit the compression at the bottom of the hill.
-Now that they have titanium skid blocks, will the current breed of cars prove as spectacular?
+And now that they have titanium skid blocks, the current breed of cars are just as spectacular.

 Eau Rouge was the scene of several major crashes in the Nineties.
 In 1993 Alex Zanardi was lucky to escape major injury when his Lotus suffered a mechanical issue and smashed into the wall midway up the hill.
 That incident increased speculation that, for safety reasons, the corner might one day have to be re-profiled to a chicane - a suggestion that outraged Ayrton Senna.
 "If you take away Eau Rouge," the five-time Belgian winner said, "you take away the reason why I do this..."
 The sad irony was that it was Senna’s death - and the subsequent safety backlash - that led to a chicane being installed at the corner in 1994.
 The section would return to its visceral best the following year, albeit with additional tyre barriers, gravel traps and run-off areas.
 In 1999 the wall was moved back from the inside of the right hander, prompting Jacques Villeneuve to say: “The corner’s easier now - visually it’s not as impressive as it used to be.
 It’s going to be flat-out…” The Canadian’s words would come back to haunt him.
 In qualifying Villeneuve and BAR team mate Ricciardo Zonta dared one another to take the corner without lifting - and both suffered massive accidents.
 However, advances in aerodynamic performance meant that the following year many found that Eau Rouge could indeed be taken flat in top gear on low fuel.